gilbertw1/drop/doc/drop.1.md

 : Enable audio recording when creating screencast [default: false]

+--audio-source *SOURCE*
+: Audio source to use when creating screencast.
+Possible values are mic or desktop (desktop only available on Linux)

 -b, --border *BOOL*
 : Display border around screencast area while recording (does not show in video, Linux only) [default: true]